alperyilmaz/syllabus/2016genetics-gr1-2/README.md

-# Genetik Kavramlar Gr.1 - Güz 2016 Ders Planı
+# Syllabus for Genetic Concepts Gr.
+1 and 2 - Fall 2016

-Bir üst klasördeki README.md dosyasında ders planı yapısı hakkında bilgi edinilebilir.
+Please refer to parent folder README.md for details regarding syllabus framework